Chestnut: Leather

 Chestnut wood is a useful source of natural tannin and was used for tanning leather before the introduction of synthetic tannins.
 On a 10% moisture basis, the bark contains 6.8% tannin and the wood 13.4%.
-The bark imparts a dark color to the tannin, and has a higher sugar content, which increases the percentage of soluble non-tans, or impurities, in the extract; so it was not employed in this use.
+The bark imparts a dark colour to the tannin, and has a higher sugar content, which increases the percentage of soluble non-tans, or impurities, in the extract; so it was not employed in this use.
 Chestnut tannin is obtained by hot-water extraction of chipped wood.
 It is an ellagic tannin and its main constituents are identified by castalagin (14.2%) and vescalagin (16.2%).

 It has a naturally low pH value, relatively low salts content, and high acids content.
 This determines its astringency and its capability to fix raw hides.
 These properties make chestnut extract especially suitable for the tanning of heavy hides and to produce leather soles for high-quality shoes in particular.
 It is possible to obtain a leather with high yield in weight, which is compact, firm, flexible, and waterproof.
-Chestnut-tanned leathers are elastic, lightfast, resistant to traction and abrasion, and have warm color.
+Chestnut-tanned leathers are elastic, lightfast, resistant to traction and abrasion, and have warm colour.

 Chestnut tannin is one of the pyrogallol class of tannins (also known as hydrolysable tannin).
 As it tends to give a brownish tone to the leather, it is most often used in combination with quebracho, mimosa, tara, myrabolans, and valonia.

 The wood seems to reach its highest tannin content after the trees reach 30 years old.
 The southern European chestnut wood usually contains at least 10 to 13% more tannin than chestnut trees in northern climates.

 Other uses

 Fabric can be starched with chestnut meal.
 Linen cloth can be whitened with chestnut meal.
-The leaves and the skins (husk and pellicle) of the fruits provide a hair shampoo.
+The leaves and the skins (husk and pellicle) of the fruit provide a hair shampoo.

 Hydrolysable chestnut tannins can be used for partial phenol substitution in phenolic resin adhesives production and also for direct use as resin.

-Chestnut buds have been listed as one of the 38 substances used to prepare Bach flower remedies, a kind of alternative medicine promoted for its effect on health.
-However, according to Cancer Research UK, "there is no scientific evidence to prove that flower remedies can control, cure or prevent any type of disease, including cancer".
+Chestnut buds have been listed as one of the 38 substances used to prepare Bach flower remedies, a kind of alternative medicine promoted for their claimed effects on health.
+There is no evidence that flower remedies control, cure or prevent any type of disease.